 Full name of child

 Date of Birth

 Current permanent address

 Contact Telephone Number

 Which Church do you attend?

 Please tick if you attend church at least monthly

+,

+To be completed by your Parish Driest Wiser/Minister

 To be completed by your Parish Priest/Vicar/Minister.
 (If there is currently no minister in post a senior church officer may sign)

 I can confirm, to the best of my knowledge, that the above information is accurate.

+c, that the above mjormation is accurate.

 Signed

 Dated

 Name

 Position

 Address